 Correct Care?
 Transcript of a report from The NewsHour with Jim Lehrer (June 19, 1997) examining an investigation by the federal government, named Operation Restore Trust, into instances of Medicare fraud that have occurred in some hospices nationwide.

-Review of a 1998 Washington Post report on the effect on some Hospices when being operated by for-profit corporations which are taking over health care.
+a 1998 Wash Post report on the effect on some Hospices when being operated by for-profit corporations which are taking over health care.

 Reforming the Health Care Insurance Industry